sillsdev/ptx2pdf/docs/dev/Cutouts.md

 file.

 ## Complexities, Loops and Re-run messages.
-The postition of the cutout adjusts the pagination of the text.
-With balanced columns it can alter the final arangement of a whole page.
-Adjusting the cutout postion thus requires that the process be repeated.
+The position of the cutout adjusts the pagination of the text.
+With balanced columns it can alter the final arrangement of a whole page.
+Adjusting the cutout position thus requires that the process be repeated.
 It is quite possible that a loop situation is reached, where moving the cutout down moves the anchor up one line.
 Moving the anchor up to follow the anchor point then moves the anchor down again.
 To avoid this situation, a certain amount of 'slop' or hysteresis is permitted in cutout positions; if an item is within a certain closeness